Skip to main content

 • Description:

-• Shape of each input tensor.
+• Shape for each input tensor.

 • Structure:

-• Outer Dict[str, ...]: Model names.
+• Outer Dict[str, ...]: Model name.

 • Example: